Hard Water Treatment Options: Softeners, Descalers & Salt-Free Solutions

 Comparing All Major Hard Water Treatment Options

 There's no one-size-fits-all fix.
 The best hard water solution depends on your GPG level, household size, budget, and how much maintenance you're willing to do.
-Below is a breakdown of each option.
+Below is a breakdown of each option with 2026 pricing.

 1. Salt-Based Water Softeners

 The traditional gold standard.
-Salt-based systems use ion exchange — hard water flows through a resin tank where calcium and magnesium ions are swapped out for sodium or potassium ions.
+Salt-based systems use ion exchange, where hard water flows through a resin tank and calcium and magnesium ions are swapped out for sodium or potassium ions.
 When the resin beads become saturated, a regeneration cycle uses a saltwater brine to flush minerals down the drain and recharge the system.

-Best for: Households with hard to very hard water (7–20+ GPG) who want the most complete solution.
+Best for: Households with hard to very hard water (7 to 20+ GPG) who want the most complete solution.

 Pros